quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of the packet number, and rejecting edges that appear out-of-order
 {{?RFC4737}}.

+The Spin bit MAY be disabled for servers and clients where the RTT would reveal the presence of a VPN or proxy.

 ## Flow symmetry measurement {#sec-symmetry}

 QUIC explicitly exposes which side of a connection is a client and which side is